uidu-org/guidu/docs/guides/07-releasing-packages.md

 Hotfix releases are possible but should be avoided where **at all possible**.
 They introduce lots of room for mistakes and create a manual maintenance problem that we'd like to avoid.

-> **All hotfixes must be approved by either the build team or that Atlaskit architect**
+> **All hotfixes must be approved by either the build team or that Guidu architect**

 **Process**